Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** *
 **Duration:** Instantaneous

-Each enchanted item boost (dragonbane weapon, dismissal focus, amulet of shielding, etc.) has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
+Each enchanted item boost (*dragonbane* weapon, *dismissal* focus, *amulet of shielding*, etc.) has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the level of a +1 item with that boost.
 The component cost to make one of those magic items equal the cost to buy the item.
 If an existing enchanted item is consumed during the crafting process, deduct its cost from the component cost.

+You cannot learn the schema of an item of a level higher than your own.

 ### Craft Wondrous Items